Henry Van Der Lyn: Early life and education

 Vanderlyn was a very popular person in Oxford for his genial personality and his generous support of the Oxford Academy School.

+Writing

 He made daily notes on life in Oxford and kept a diary of local and personal events.
 This diary is a window into the formative years in Chenango County, New York during the first half of the 19th century.

-One of the Oxford Historical Society (OHS) museum's most prized items is a set of six volumes of these diaries covering the years 1827-1853.
-The original hand written diary is in the New York State Historical Society.
+One of the Oxford Historical Society museum's most prized items is a set of six volumes of these diaries covering the years 1827-1853.
+The original handwritten diary is in the New York State Historical Society.